oehrij/MPC/README.md

 The R-code is largely based on the codes of Huang et al. 2020 and Strimas-Mackey & Brodie 2018.

 ## Full report
-A full report on the metapopulation capacity indicator and related indices can be accessed here: https://oehrij.shinyapps.io/MPC_report/
+A detailed report on the metapopulation capacity indicator and related indices can be accessed here: https://oehrij.shinyapps.io/MPC_report/

 ## References
 1) Hanski, Ilkka, and Otso Ovaskainen.
 2000.
 The Metapopulation Capacity of a Fragmented Landscape.
 Nature 404 (6779): 755-58.  https://doi.org/10.1038/35008063.